exodist/Importer/README.md

 be the name of a symbol.
 The value should be a coderef that produces a reference that will be exported.

-When the generators are called they will recieve 2 arguments, the package the symbol is being exported into, and the symbol being imported (name may or may not include sigil for subs).
+When the generators are called they will receive 2 arguments, the package the symbol is being exported into, and the symbol being imported (name may or may not include sigil for subs).